aryarm/varCA/README.md

 # files and directories

 ### [Snakefiles/Snakefile-prepare](Snakefiles/Snakefile-prepare)
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for preparing data for the classifier.
 It uses ATAC-seq FASTQ files to generate a tab-delimited table containing variant caller output for every site in open chromatin regions of the genome.
-The output of this pipeline can be fed into `Snakefiles/Snakefile-classify`.
+The `prepare` pipeline uses the scripts in the [callers directory](callers) to run every variant caller in the ensemble.

 ### [Snakefiles/Snakefile-classify](Snakefiles/Snakefile-classify)
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for training and testing the classifier.
-It uses the output of `Snakefiles/Snakefile-prepare`.
+It uses the TSV output by `Snakefiles/Snakefile-prepare`.
+Its final output is a VCF containing predicted variants.

 ### [configs/](configs)
 Config files that define options and input for the `prepare` and `classify` pipelines.
 You should start by filling these out.